siobhain/cormeen-walkers/README.md

 				of Kells, Kingscourt & Bailieborough.
 It is a rural location with views of windmills on rolling farmland hills, walking routea from here will have you crossing old stone bridges and walking past farmland through the seasons, roads so quite that some have the grassy center!

 ### Future Implementations

-The following features and improvements are up for consideration for the next version fo the website :
+The following features and improvements are for consideration when planning the next version of the website :

 - The current newsletter and archives of past newsletter be available for viewing.
 - A "Route" section with drawing on google map screenchots of the various road routes used  by the walking groups.
 There are 8 different looped routes that can be taken form this crossroads location and each has its own uniqueness.
 - There are 4 offroad crosscountry routes to local townlands/villages which were used by our ancestors in days gone by & the right of way is still upheld, These crosscountry routes be outlined and documented on the website, they are called Mass Paths.
 - Links on the web site to join the various Whatsapp groups maintained by Walking Group Leaders.
-- Consideration should be given if a contact phone number is required, this will largely be determined by feedback form current users.
+- Consideration should be given if a contact phone number is required, this can largely be determined by feedback from current users.
 - Add any new walking groups that have started up since.
+- In index.html, consider rename the final section (benefits-section) to a more suitable name like information-section & add more valuable content.

 ### Accessibility

+Each icon element is given aria-label for accessibility purposes.

+Aria-label v alt

+Unfortunately I was unable to physically test the site with a screen reader so I am undecided which attribute - aria-label or alt -  is approprite for accessibility.
+This stems from the fact that devtools inspect element on browser dropdown seems to use the alt value in the 'accessibility' Name property (ex Gallery photos ) did note that the value on my alt attribute for mages was visible on the dropdown inspect visual in devtools  it depends alos on the

 Be an amazing developer and get used to thinking about accessibility in all of your projects!